 The Now We're Talking (NWT) campaign started in 2018 to raise awareness of the NHS Healthy Minds Service and wider mental health support.
 The NWT campaign has forged strong links with partner organisations and is the face of mental health communications in Herefordshire and Worcestershire.
-Their recent video campaign 'acting together to prevent suicide' hopes to reduce the stigma surrounding mental health and highlight where to get support.
+Their recent video campaign 'We're In Your Corner' hopes to reduce the stigma surrounding suicidal thoughts and highlight where to get support.